mattdelhey/mattdelhey.github.io/misc/index.md

 <a id="essays"></a>
 <h2 class="entry-title"><a href="#essays">Essays</a></h2>

-The following are a collection of essay's I've written in my undergraduate philosophy courses.
+The following are a collection of essays I've written in my undergraduate philosophy courses.
 I don't think any of them are worth bragging about.
 I've tried to include a summary of what I attempt to do in each paper.

-On an unrelated note, I find essays that address the most interesting questions in turn travel down and dwell within the least fruitful pathways for my thinking.
-To write in the traditional analytic style is something I find to be much easier, and so my papers take that form.
-I wouldn't dare dwell on a philosophical questioning of actual interest because I do not have the weaponry to make any forward ground under the fire of critical examination (nor would it be the appropriate place even if I did).
+You might notice my papers are not shining.
+The reason is known to every student: the most interesting roads of inquiry are the most treacherous.
+It is much better for one's grade (and sanity) to approach writing in the so-called traditional analytic style, taking up clarity at the cost of relevance and rigor of argument, in the sense of certainty in one's conclusions, over the possibility of establishing interesting truths.
+In this regard philosophy should look to mathematics, which has long acknowledge that are many (perhaps infinite, they say) truths but only some are worth the bother.

+To write philosophically on questions of actual interest must be an academic pathology, which must explain the German popularity of the Greeks.

 <ul>
 	<li>